History of nanotechnology: Discovery of fullerenes

 Fullerenes were discovered in 1985 by Harry Kroto, Richard Smalley, and Robert Curl, who together won the 1996 Nobel Prize in Chemistry.
 Smalley's research in physical chemistry investigated formation of inorganic and semiconductor clusters using pulsed molecular beams and time of flight mass spectrometry.
 As a consequence of this expertise, Curl introduced him to Kroto in order to investigate a question about the constituents of astronomical dust.
 These are carbon rich grains expelled by old stars such as R Corona Borealis.
 The result of this collaboration was the discovery of C60 and the fullerenes as the third allotropic form of carbon.
 Subsequent discoveries included the endohedral fullerenes, and the larger family of fullerenes the following year.

 The discovery of carbon nanotubes is largely attributed to Sumio Iijima of NEC in 1991, although carbon nanotubes have been produced and observed under a variety of conditions prior to 1991.
-Iijima's discovery of multi-walled carbon nanotubes in the insoluble material of arc-burned graphite rods in 1991 and Mintmire, Dunlap, and White's independent prediction that if single-walled carbon nanotubes could be made, then they would exhibit remarkable conducting properties helped create the initial buzz that is now associated with carbon nanotubes.
+Iijima's discovery of multi-walled carbon nanotubes in the insoluble material of arc-burned graphite rods in 1991 and Mintmire, Dunlap, and White's independent prediction that if single-walled carbon nanotubes could be made, then they would exhibit remarkable conducting properties helped create initial interest in carbon nanotubes.
 Nanotube research accelerated greatly following the independent discoveries by Bethune at IBM and Iijima at NEC of single-walled carbon nanotubes and methods to specifically produce them by adding transition-metal catalysts to the carbon in an arc discharge.

-In the early 1990s Huffman and Kraetschmer, of the University of Arizona, discovered how to synthesize and purify large quantities of fullerenes.
+In the early 1990s, a team of researchers from the Max Planck Institute for Nuclear Physics and University of Arizona discovered how to synthesize and purify large quantities of fullerenes.
 This opened the door to their characterization and functionalization by hundreds of investigators in government and industrial laboratories.
-Shortly after, rubidium doped C60 was found to be a mid temperature (Tc = 32 K) superconductor.
-At a meeting of the Materials Research Society in 1992, Dr. T. Ebbesen (NEC) described to a spellbound audience his discovery and characterization of carbon nanotubes.
-This event sent those in attendance and others downwind of his presentation into their laboratories to reproduce and push those discoveries forward.
-Using the same or similar tools as those used by Huffman and Kratschmer, hundreds of researchers further developed the field of nanotube-based nanotechnology.
+Shortly after, rubidium-doped C60 was found to be a medium-temperature superconductor.
+Thomas Ebbesen and Pulickel Ajayen demonstrated a method to produce carbon nanotubes at scales allowing their properties to be measured in a laboratory.

+Researchers have further developed the field of nanotube-based nanotechnology.
+A 2024 review stated that over 5,000 tons of nanotubes were produced annually, with industrial applications including biosensors, satellite sensors, and marine coatings.
+Practical challenges in many applications remain, such as the difficulty of retaining their unique properties in composite materials, ensuring chemical stability, and potential for toxicity.